CTYAODN

 ODN

-Operational Delivery Network is a structured framework within a healthcare system, designed to ensure the effective and efficient delivery of specialised services across different locations and providers.
+The Operational Delivery Network is a structured framework within a healthcare system, designed to ensure the effective and efficient delivery of specialised services, such as adjuvant therapy, chemotherapy, and immunotherapy, across different locations and providers.

 Oncology

-A branch of medicine focussed on the study, diagnosis, treatment and prevention of cancer.
+A branch of medicine focused on the study, diagnosis, treatment, and prevention of cancer, which often includes various approaches such as chemotherapy, immunotherapy, and adjuvant therapy.

 P